earthly/website/blog/_posts/2022-10-04-build-real-time-comm-app.md

 ## Outside Article Checklist

-- [ ] Add in Author page
 - [ ] Create header image in Canva
 - [ ] Optional: Find ways to break up content with quotes or images
 - [ ] Verify look of article locally
   - Would any images look better `wide` or without the `figcaption`?
-- [ ] Add keywords for internal links to front-matter
 - [ ] Add Earthly `CTA` at bottom `{% include cta/cta1.html %}`